corsairmarks/advanced_ship_behaviour_modules_revisited/mod/README.md

 ## Compatibility

 This mod resolves compatibility conflicts from the original mod "Advanced Ship Behaviour Modules" by overwriting its out-of-date files.
 The original mod replaces almost all of the standard, built-in ship classes.
 Therefor, both the original and this updated version will conflict with any other mods that make changes to the contents of  the file `common/ship_sizes/00_ship_sizes.txt` - which defines the majority of player-buildable ship classes.
-This mod is technically compatible with mods that add new ship classes, but any new ship classes added by other mods will not have the option for custom-defined AI behavior and instead will use the computer provided by that mod.
+This mod is technically compatible with mods that add new ship classes, but any new ship classes added by other mods will not have the option for custom-defined AI behavior and instead will use the computers provided by that mod.

 Built for Stellaris version 3.1.* "Lem."
 Not compatible with achievements.

+### Required Mod Dependencies

+[Advanced Ship Behaviour Modules](https://steamcommunity.com/sharedfiles/filedetails/?id=790455347) contains the original graphics and some necessary logic.
+There is a high chance Stellaris will crash without this dependency installed.

 ### When to Install

 This mod can be safely added after the game has started, but should not be removed from a game in-progress.
-Losing access to the new ship components or behaviors could cause problems for the game if any are in use.
+Losing access to the new ship components or behaviors could cause problems for the game.
 Always backup your savegame before attempting to remove a mod.

 ## Known Issues